KristianJakCBS/ADBIS_2024_KVB/readme.md

 run 'node anmod.js'

-When entering different clothos-types, you can choose between the items listed in the 'tøjtyper'-array on line 16.
+When entering different clothes-types, you can choose between the items listed in the 'tøjtyper'-array on line 16.